 Team deployed to aid rescue after dike breach in China's second-largest freshwater lake

-An aerial drone photo taken on July 5, 2024 shows rescuers working on a dike of Dongting Lake in Tuanzhou Township, Huarong County under Yueyang City, central China's Hunan Province.
-(Xinhua/Chen Sihan)

-BEIJING, July 6 (Xinhua) -- A work team has been dispatched to central China's Hunan Province to guide rescue efforts after a dike breach in the country's second-largest freshwater lake on Friday afternoon, according to the Ministry of Emergency Management.
+BEIJING, July 6 (Xinhua) -- A work team has been dispatched to central China's Hunan Province to guide rescue efforts after a dike breach in the country's second-largest freshwater lake on Friday afternoon, according to the Ministry of Emergency Management (MEM).

+The ministry, together with the State Flood Control and Drought Relief Headquarters, has continued to increase rescue forces.

-More than 800 people from the China National Comprehensive Fire and Rescue Team, 146 vehicles and 82 boats have been sent to the scene, according to the ministry.
+As of Saturday night, over 1,400 personnel from the China National Comprehensive Fire and Rescue Team have arrived at the site, according to the MEM.

+Additionally, the MEM's natural disaster emergency rescue center has also deployed 350 professionals to support rescue efforts.

-An additional 50 rescue workers, along with 30 sets of equipment and a water engineering rescue team from the provincial capital Changsha, have been deployed to block the breach.
-Surveying drones and remote sensing satellites are being used to collect images of the breach and the surrounding affected area, the ministry said.
+Surveying drones and remote sensing satellites are being used to collect images of the breach and the surrounding affected area.
+An emergency rescue vessel from the provincial capital Changsha has arrived to assist with pile driving and placing sandbags to block the breach.

 Emergency supplies have been sent to support local authorities in the evacuation and resettlement of disaster-affected residents.